ceph/ceph/doc/install/debian.rst

 --------

 Argonaut is the first major release of Ceph.
-These packages are recommended for those who have already deployed argonaut in production and are not yet ready to upgrade.
+These packages are recommended for those who have already deployed Argonaut in production and are not yet ready to upgrade.

 Add our package repository to your system's list of APT sources.
 See